scummvm/scummvm/doc/docportal/help/report_bugs.rst

 	.. panels::
 		:column: col-lg-12 mb-2

-		We use the XDG Base Directory Specification, so by default the file will be ``~/.cache/scummvm/logs/scummvm.log`` but its location may vary depending on the value of the ``XDG_CACHE_HOME`` environment variable.
+		We use the XDG Base Directory Specification, so by default the file will be ``~/.cache/scummvm/logs/scummvm.log`` but its location might vary depending on the value of the ``XDG_CACHE_HOME`` environment variable.

 .. tabbed:: Windows